 Sunday Bicycle Show Home

 On Sunday, in the ballroom under the same roof as the worlds greatest motorcars, a dazzling array of the worlds most beautiful and technically advanced-for-their-age bicycles will be brought together.
 The main focus is lightweight racing and touring bicycles from the 1930’s through mid 1980’s.
-Modern custom built bicycles (with an emphasis on steel) will also be on display either inside or under the builder tent outside.
+Modern custom built bicycles (with an emphasis on steel) will also be on display.

 High-performance, non-suspension mountain bikes of the period are invited.
 There will also be a display area set aside for antique bicycles (especially those from the 1920’s and 1930’s).

 Judging and Awards